Fuyukai/Tinlok/docs/modules/core/bytestring.rst

 Bytestrings
 ===========

-.. versionchanged:: 1.2.0

-    Moved from Tinlok-Core to Copperchain.

 A ``ByteString`` is an immutable sequence of singular bytes, or simply an immutable ``ByteArray``.
 It is used extensively whenever binary data is involved.